amandapanda/lumiloon/README.md

 &nbsp;

-TRUMILOON is an exploration of object agency where you can observe and control "truman", the curious ball of light.
-Click and drag to move him (and his balloon appendages) around or let him explore the colorful space on his own.
+TRUMILOON is an exploration of object agency in which you can observe and control "truman", the curious ball of light.
+Click and drag to move him (and his balloon appendages) or let him explore the colorful space on his own.
 <br>
 <br>
 &nbsp;